Search

 Mentor Applications

-We are currently accepting expressions of interest from individuals wishing to be peer support volunteers with the ABTA.
+We are currently accepting expressions of interest from individuals wishing to be peer support volunteers with ABTA.
 Training and ongoing support are provided and your time commitment is very flexible so you can honour your family, work and leisure commitments.

 Other options for support

-Women are welcome to join our Facebook Group – Australasian Birth Trauma Support to connect with other mothers and ask questions about trauma recovery.
+Women are welcome to join our Facebook Group – Birth Trauma Support to connect with other mothers and ask questions about trauma recovery.

 Our Support Services Page contains information on other support services that may be useful.

-ABTA acknowledges and pays respect to the Traditional Custodians of the land, waters and communities across Australia, on which our volunteers and our community live and work, and to their Elders, past, present and future.
-ABTA recognises the special status of Māori as tangata whenua in Aotearoa New Zealand.
+BTA acknowledges and pays respect to the Traditional Custodians of the land, waters and communities across Australia, on which our volunteers and our community live and work, and to their Elders, past, present and future.